 Update: The MBTA has issued a new Public Engagement Plan that addresses how the MBTA notifies and engages with customers.
-A companion to the policy document will be developed later this year, detailing ways for employees to ensure that outreach is conducted in a successful and inclusive manner.
+A companion to the policy document is being drafted, detailing ways for employees to ensure that outreach is conducted in a successful and inclusive manner.